MuhammadNazhimMaulana/duty-app/README.md

 # Duty App (API)

-Here you can use this api to build a simple task app
+Here you can use this api for building a simple task app